euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Documentation/build.md

     -   `framework*`
         Applications for the Base Integration Guide that demonstrate Framework level integration, either by delegation or by extension.
+    -   `identificationDemo`
+        Application that demonstrates device identification and custom settings features of Workspace ONE.
+    -   `privacy*`
+        Demonstration application for the Privacy Agreement Module Integration Guide.

      The [applications](applications.md) file has a complete list of the applications.